The 20 Best Bars in Cape Town

 Asoka

-This vibrant bar-lounge-restaurant has that special X-factor (or Feng Shui blessing) that can’t be recreated anywhere else, which is why it remains one of Kloof Street’s most long-lived haunts.
-Open seven days a week, Asoka has become known for its decadent cocktails: shaken, stirred and served with a seductive soundtrack of progressive house on weekends (or live jazz on Tuesdays and Sundays).
-The Asian-flecked menu of sharing plates is themed around the five elements of earth, fire, air, water and nirvana (aka desserts) – and the kitchen closes late, at midnight.
-At the heart of the venue is a 150-year-old, fairy-lit olive tree; glowing candles and lanterns add to the magical atmosphere of possibility… Where will the night take you?
+This vibey bar-lounge-restaurant has that special X-factor (or feng shui) that can’t be recreated, which is why it remains one of Kloof Street’s most enduring haunts.
+It’s known for its decadent cocktails: shaken, stirred and served up with a seductive soundtrack of progressive house (DJs on Thursdays and weekends) and live jazz (Tuesdays and Sundays).
+The kitchen doles out lip-smacking Asian-flecked sharing plates – themed around earth (vegetarian), fire (meat), air (poultry), water (seafood) and nirvana (aka desserts) – and only closes at midnight.
+At the heart of the venue is a 150-year-old, fairy-lit olive tree; glowing candles and lanterns add to the magical ambience… Where will the night take you?

 Opening times Monday – Sunday, 6pm – late